NovaTheFaded/basic-calculator/README.md

-# basic-calculator
+# Very Basic Calculator
-very basic calculator for first steps in JS
+This is just a terrible calculator built as a way to learn and experiment with JS